iamonur/the_legendary_pipeline/README.md

 # My games
 - *Run*: Avatar tries to run away from the opponent to the portal : This game is full implemented&tested
-- *Catch*: Avatar tries to catch the opponent before it *run*s away : This game is *somewhat* implemented, not tested or  pushed yet.
+- *Catch*: Avatar tries to catch the opponent before it *run*s away : This game is full implemented&tested
-- *Race*: Avatar tries to run past the opponent to the portal : This game is *somewhat* implemented, not tested or pushed yet.
+- *Race*: Avatar tries to run past the opponent to the portal : This game is full implemented&tested
+- *MazeSolver*: Avatar solves the maze that has no enemy on it.

 # TODO
 - implement at least functional tests